 Students transferring from non-accredited schools will be placed by the principal.
-Initial placement will be made by the principal after consultation with parents or guardians and guidance personnel.
+Initial placement will be made by the principal after consultation with parents or guardians and guidance pers01mel.
 Final placement shall be made by the principal based on the student's documented past educational experiences and performance on tests administered to determine grade level placement.

-KASB Recommendation - 6/01; 4/07; 6/13; 12/14; 6/15; 12/15; 12/16; 6/19
+Approved: October 9, 2023 KASB Recommendation - 6/01; 4/07; 6/13; 12/14; 6/15; 12/15; 12/16; 6/19; 6/22; 6/23